buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/QuantitySets/Qto_SpaceBaseQuantities.md

 ### GrossFloorArea

-Includes the area covered by elementsinside the space (columns, inner walls, etc.) and excludes the area covered by wall claddings.
+Includes the area covered by elements inside the space (columns, inner walls, etc.) and excludes the area covered by wall claddings.

 ### GrossPerimeter